skandar9/moraqabat/README.md

 - @OA\Post: This annotation indicates that this API endpoint is an HTTP POST request.

-- path="/user": This specifies the URL path for this API endpoint, which is /user.
-  The full URL for this endpoint would depend on the base URL that I defined in [app\Http\Controllers\Controller.php](#l5-swagger-annotations-in-Controller) file.
+- path="/api/observers/{id}": This specifies the URL path for this API endpoint, The full URL for this endpoint would depend on the base URL that I defined in [app\Http\Controllers\Controller.php](#l5-swagger-annotations-in-Controller) file.

-- description="Edit your profile": This provides a brief description of the purpose of this API endpoint, which is to edit the user's profile.
+- description="Edit specific observer": This provides a brief description of the purpose of this API endpoint, which is to edit a specific observer's details.

+- @OA\Parameter: This annotation defines a parameter that is part of the URL path.
+  In this case, the id parameter represents the unique identifier of the observer being edited.

+- @OA\Schema: This defines the schema or structure of the request body.

-- tags={"Auth"}: This assigns the API endpoint to a specific tag or category.
-In this case, it is associated with the "Auth" tag, which typically indicates authentication-related endpoints.
+- tags={"Observers"}: This assigns the API endpoint to the "Observers" tag or category.

 - security={{"bearer_token": {} }}: This specifies the security requirement for this API endpoint.
   It indicates that the bearer_token security scheme, which was defined earlier in [configuration file](#l5-swagger.php), should be applied to this endpoint.
 This means that the user needs to provide a valid bearer token in the request header for authentication.